MarinhoGabriel/NuChallenge/README.md

 services.<br>
 The package is able to create clients, add cards to the created clients and check the purchases made by the clients. <br>
-Below we can see the diagram of the project.
+Below we can see the diagram of the communication system of the project.<br>

 ![diagram](communication/resources/br/com/marinho/creditmodel/communication/credit-model-diagram.png)

 ## Usage